luizpericolo/styleguide/board-team/README.md

 ### Filters

 Apart from the safety precautions we already need to have during our development time, we always filter our queries in our endpoints by the `corporation_pk` and `resource_pk`.
 Depending on the resource, we also include the `user_pk` on the filter.
-It avoids us to exposing protected data from bad intentioned users.
+It prevents us from exposing protected data to bad intentioned users.

 ```py
 # bad